botmalka/FactBot/README.md

 ## Recent additions:
 - added a short term memory for subjects of previous sentence to help with pronoun recognition
+- gave the bot the ability to pull a sentence from an news article related to a topic, that contains the topic

 ## Future goals:
 - finish functionality to recognize pronouns as previous subjects